sucho-archiving/sucho-archiving.github.io/browsertrix-cloud.md

 At this point, your crawl is complete!
 Thank you for your work.

-Please mark in the spreadsheet the row’s status as “Submitted,” and continue on to the next item.
+Please mark in the spreadsheet the row’s status as “Done” and continue on to the next item.

 ## Adding more crawl templates